 Lara currently teaches Jewish history at Occidental College and food culture at the Skirball Cultural Center (registering now: Flavors of Africa).
 From 2013-2015 she was the Food Editor for GOOD magazine, where, for example, she went soul searching with Roy Choi and reported on the hummus diplomacy of Assaf Granit.

-For for the Los Angeles Times she has written about the only organic produce shop in South LA, Inglewood's pre-Rams eats, and Chinese New Year dumplings, among other stories.
+She regularly writes for the Los Angeles Times, for example, about the only organic produce shop in South LA, Inglewood's pre-Rams eats, and Chinese New Year dumplings.
 She has also written about street food around the world for VICE and Lucky Peach.

 Other academic works of hers explore Gypsy Jews in historic Lower Manhattan and Jewish community cookbooks in postwar America.

 She co-founded and edited the McGill University journal CuiZine: The Journal of Canadian Food Cultures / Revue des cultures culinaires au canada.
 In 2009, the journal published her interview with Eiran Harris on Montreal smoked meat.

 Her research on immigration to the United States also helped launch the award-winning human rights game, "America 2049," produced by Breakthrough TV.

 Born in Strasbourg, France, and raised in Montreal and Toronto, Lara now lives in Los Angeles after having lived in New York for nearly a decade.

 For Lara's latest, follow her @LaraEats and subscribe to her tinyletter.